m5ghanba/skema/README.md

 👉 The easiest way to navigate is to open your file explorer, go to the folder you want, then copy its full path and paste it after `cd` on the command line.
 For more details, look up "basic terminal navigation" online.

-Now, navigate to a directory where you want to download the SkeMa installation files, then run:
+Now, navigate to a directory where you want to download the SKeMa installation files, then run:

 ```
 python -m venv skema_env